 New Jersey Food Stamps Interview Process

-As a general rule, you are required to complete a food stamp interview as the second half of the application process.
+As a general rule, you are required to complete a food stamp interview in the second half of the application process.
 You may choose to undergo this interview by phone or in person.

 About SNAP Recertification in New Jersey